cloudspaceid/python-fundamental/README.md

 # python-fundamental
 Learn Python Fundamental with RWID

-commit and push with ssh
+- commit and push with ssh
+- skuensial
+- percabangan
+- looping